-Trade Secret Law Specialists
+Trade Secret Law Specialist

-Trade Secret Law Specialists
+Trade Secret Law Specialist

 Implementing comprehensive and sound trade secret protection policies is especially critical for new and emerging companies.
 Early launch is an exciting time for new business enterprises, but an early investment in a trade secret consultation is key to securing the company’s intellectual property and trade secrets (by ensuring that all rights have been assigned to the business enterprise, and by putting in place protocols to safeguard the startup’s animating ideas).